 Both of these options entail considerable expense.
 If you do wish to take matters this far and further, be sure the value of the property in dispute justifies the expense and effort.
 Be sure your solicitor has evaluated all possible information and confirmed that you have a viable case.

 Mediation and litigation involve persistent, organised effort.
 Winning a point before a mediator, or before the judge, is as much a matter of carrying the moment, as it is of meticulous preparation and incisive insight.
 Your case would be strengthened if you choose the right expert and involve them early on in the cycle.

 Call us now

-If you believe that your rights are being encroached on and need specialistadvice, please call us on 0800 014 8727 to discuss your case, or alternatively, fill out the simple form opposite and we will call you back at a time convenient to you.
+If you believe that your rights are being encroached on and need specialist advice, please call us on 0800 014 8727 to discuss your case, or alternatively, fill out our simple online form and we will call you back at a time convenient to you.